NomicFoundation/hardhat/docs/tutorial/setting-up-the-front-end.md

 ## Setting up a React application

-To create a React application that will serve the code to talk to the Ethereum blockchain we need to create a React project:
+The first step to create the React application that will serve the code to talk to the Ethereum blockchain we need to create a React project:

 1. Open a terminal and change to the project root directory.
 1. Create the project: